openneuropet/outreach/BIDS_maintainers2025/README.md

 **11.15:** HiPP (Florian)
 **12.00:** How to use the BIDS Schema in applications -- BIDS2OpenMinds, HiPP support
 **13.00:** Lunch and free work
+**14:00:** BIDS-Study standard: preliminary work and implementation with Nipoppy
 **14.30:** EBRAINS Atlases (Timo) -- state of the current BEP38  [join in using zoom](https://utexas.zoom.us/my/kimray)
 **15:30:** open discussion on suffixes - [join in using zoom](https://utexas.zoom.us/my/kimray)